RanjanPoudel/RanjanPoudel/README.md

 - 👋 Hi, I’m @RanjanPoudel
 - 👀 I’m interested in developing automation tools for data management tasks.
-- 💞️ I like to create web components.
+- 💞️ I like to create microservices.
-- 🌱 I’m currently learning ASP.NET Core
-- 💞️ I’m looking to collaborate on ASP.NET Core web application
+- 🌱 I’m passionate about Python, NodeJs, VBA and databases (MS SQL and MS Access).
-- 📫 How to reach me
+- 📫 How to reach me : wondervba@gmail.com

 <!---
 RanjanPoudel/RanjanPoudel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.